 After you apply a moisturizer, you can follow up with body oil.
 This step is optional, however, it’ll make a difference with your dry skin.
 Body oils are nourishing and can help lock in moisture — I love the glow it provides!

 Using oils also helps to reduce inflammation, provide deep hydration, and penetrate the skin immediately.

 Related Post: The Best 6 Hydrating Body Oils for Dry, Flaky Skin

 Another optional step is a fragrance mist.
 I usually choose a fragrance that’s similar to the scents I used in the shower.
 I prefer fragrance mists because they’re less concentrated than perfumes and aren’t overpowering.

 If you want your scent to last longer, make sure that you spray it toward your pulse points.
 These spots emit heat, therefore, they’ll help your fragrance release into the air.

-Examples of pulse points: Behind your ear, your wrists, base of the throat, and inner elbow.
+Examples of pulse points: Behind your ear, your wrists, the base of the throat, and the inner elbow.

 It’s easy to neglect our skin from the neck down, however, I hope this post encourages you to start a full-body skincare routine so you can achieve moisturized, glowing results from head to toe.